mrnayak/problems/README.md

-# problems
-Collection of standalone problems solved.
+# Collection of Algorithms and Coding Problems solution